If you are reading this, it means they found me. I don’t know how, but they found me.

 Alas, she didn’t notice, because she had already begun checking her phone (well, I assume she was, because I cannot imagine her crotch was that interesting, and she was clearly doing something with her thumb down there).

-As you know, I despise the use of mobile phones whilst driving, but since we were stationary, I decided not to exit my car, take her phone, and launch it into the nearest hedge – as I might otherwise have been inclined to.
+As you know, I despise the use of mobile phones whilst driving, but since we were stationary, I decided to give her the benefit of the doubt, rather than exit my car, take her phone, and launch it into the nearest hedge – as I might otherwise have done.

 However, when we began to move, she continued to text/fondle herself whilst driving, so I started gesturing via my mirror.
-Naturally, she didn’t notice, as I was not gesturing from between her legs at the time, but I still felt I had made my point, and hoped – as I always do in such situations – that her failure to pay attention to the road, would ultimately see her embedded firmly into a tree post-haste.
+Naturally, she didn’t notice, as I was not gesturing from between her legs at the time, but I still felt I had made my point, and hoped – as I always do in such situations – that her failure to pay attention to the road, would ultimately see her embedded firmly into a tree before the day was out.

 She continued to follow me, all the way through Holmes Chapel, Brereton and Sandbach (including all my little short-cuts, which not many drivers know about), and only turned off when I was approximately 200 yards from home.
 I made a point of remembering her registration number (I have no idea why) and continued home.